 Discover how to collaboratively use, plan for, and respond to critical dual-language data.
 This session is designed for participants to understand the actions needed to empower authentic dual-language data and use that data to provide:

-This course works in conjunction with the text How Dual Language Data Got Its Groove Back by Alexandra Guilamo (2022).
+This course works in conjunction with the How Dual Language Data Got Its Groove Back text and the Dual Language Data Framework®️ workbook by Alexandra Guilamo (2023).

 Participants will develop a robust and increasingly intensive multi-tiered system of support and response to instruction process for dual language and emergent bilingual students.
 Inclusive school environments, effect bilingual and biliteracy core instruction, and dual-language-specific biliteracy zones and trajectories that are used to determine the adequacy of progress are some considerations and lenses that must be applied to accurately identify (not over-identify) language learners.
 The components of the dual-language process to be defined and articulated are listed below: